 We would appreciate your prayers for new support that will help our ministry in Slovakia achieve long-term viability.

-If you’re interested in becoming a regular financial partner, you can do that through both of the means described above or through electronic funds transfer.
-See the links below:
+If you’re interested in becoming a regular financial partner, you can do that through this link and by checking the option to give monthly.

 If you don’t get all the funds you need for the grant, will you still be able to serve at the seminary?